 About this study

-In addition to Bluthenthal, the study’s other authors are Kelsey Simpson, Rachel Carmen Ceasar and Johnathan Zhao from the Department of Preventive Medicine, Keck School of Medicine of USC; and Lynn Wenger and Alex Kral from the Behavioral Health Research Division at RTI International.
+In addition to Bluthenthal, the study’s other authors are Kelsey Simpson, Rachel Carmen Ceasar and Johnathan Zhao from the Department of Population and Public Health Sciences, Keck School of Medicine of USC; and Lynn Wenger and Alex Kral from the Behavioral Health Research Division at RTI International.

 The study was entirely supported by a federal grant RO1DA038965 from the National Institute on Drug Abuse, part of the National Institutes of Health.